raelgc/win_us_intl/README.md

 2. Some obscure key combinations haven't been covered yet (acute + ß).
 3. Some dead key combinations don't work at all (acute + diaeresis != '")

+# FAQ

+## 1. It's not working for me

+Make sure your keyboard is using `English (US, intl., with dead keys)` as layout.
+Make sure you logged out before testing.
+In case of issues with `Qt` environments, try define global variables like described in [uim/Setup](https://en.wikibooks.org/wiki/Uim/Setup) page.

+## 2. Uim is displaying a toolbar

+New versions of `uim` are displaying a float toolbar, which can be removed.
+Open `uim-pref-gtk` (or `uim-pref-qt`) and in **Toolbar** section change `Display` value to `Never`.

+## 3. Double quotes are not working if I press <kbd>' + Shift + Space</kbd>

+New versions of `uim` have Global Bindings using <kbd>Space</kbd> and <kbd>Shift</kbd> as accelerators.
+Open `uim-pref-gtk` (or `uim-pref-qt`) and at the **Global Key Bindings 1** and **Global Key Bindings 2** section edit all shortcuts, removing the assigned keys.

 # How to Contribute

 If you modify this file to improve the compatibility with the  original Windows US Intl Behavior, please open an issue in this repo.
- We'll gladly merge both files after determine those changes will match the usual behavior in Windows, giving credit where due
+We'll gladly merge both files after determine those changes will match the usual behavior in Windows, giving credit where due.